Gophers vs. Quinnipiac: NCAA men's Frozen Four championship preview

 NCAA men's Frozen Four Championship: Gophers vs. Quinnipiac

-On Saturday night, the Gophers will try to win their first national championship since 2003, while their opponent, Quinnipiac, aims to win the crown for the first time in their third visit to the NCAA final.
-Here's a look at the Gophers and the Bobcats.
+On Saturday night, the Gophers will try to win their first national championship since 2003, while their opponent, Quinnipiac, aims to win the crown for the first time in their third NCAA final.
+Here's a look at the Gophers and the Bobcats:

 Record, accomplishments: 29-9-1; Big Ten regular-season champions and conference tournament runner-up; top seed in the NCAA tournament as an at-large selection.